 Here are two key best practices for efficiently using HPA:

-The Vertical Pod Autoscaler uses live data to set limits on container resources.
+The Vertical Pod Autoscaler automatically adds or adjusts CPU and memory reservations for your pods.
+It uses live usage data to set limits on container resources.

 Most containers adhere more closely to their initial requests rather than to upper limit requests.
 As a result, Kubernetes’ default scheduler overcommits a node’s memory and CPU reservations.
 To deal with this, the VPA increases and decreases the requests made by pod containers to ensure actual usage is in line with available memory and CPU resources.